Tuufless/FFXIV-Elemental-Raid-Macros/about.md

 - 取り抜け : Take and drop.
 Everyone takes turns rolling on loot one at a time.
 Anyone who wins an item then drops from the instance (so everyone only gets 1 item at most).

 Oftentimes, this is "take and drop from the left" (左から取り抜け), but it's also common to explicitly list out an order for 4th floor raids, like "Weapon > Weapon coffer > Body coffer > Others" (武器＞武器箱＞胴箱＞他)

+## Contributing

+This page is built from [an underlying Github repository](https://github.com/Tuufless/FFXIV-Elemental-raid-macros).

+Please feel free to make a pull request if you see any errors, or if you'd like to contribute!